Here are some common questions related to attending and presenting at MUPC 2014.

 What should I do at the conference?

 The conference provides a broadly based learning experience.
 There will be information tables and booths with tips about applying to graduate school, different graduate programs, outside organizations, and more.
 Also on Friday there will be an opportunity to talk informally to fellow students who are presenting talks and/or posters.
-On Saturday, there are two talks by psychologists who both teach and work in their respective fields of psychology and oral presentations made by fellow students.
+On Saturday, there will be two talks by psychologists who both teach and work in their respective fields of psychology and paper presentations made by fellow students.
 You can attend your friends' presentations to support them, but also scan the program to find presentations on research that you personally find interesting.
 Remember to interact with as many speakers as possible.
 This is a great opportunity for you to interact and make connections with students and faculty from different institutions.

 How should I dress?